 Upper Kali Gandaki Rafting

-The Kali Gandaki river rafting is one of Nepal’s very best rivers for whitewater Adventure.
+The Upper Kali Gandaki river rafting is one of Nepal’s very best rivers for whitewater Adventure.
 The source of the river is formed at an altitude of 3900m (12795ft) in the Mustang region of Nepal, which borders Tibet.
-Using the Deepest gorge in the world that is formed between the Mt.
+Using the Deepest gorge in the world that has formed between the Mt.
 Annapurna (8346m) Massif and Mt.
 Dhaulagiri (8046m) and named after the ferocious goddess kali.
 The river with total catchment area of 46300 sq. km is notable for the deep gorge through which it flows and for a large hydroelectric power in Nepal.

 Tamur River rafting

-The trip starts with an internal flight from Kathmandu to Biratnagar in the far South-East of Nepal.
+The Tamur River rafting starts with an internal flight from Kathmandu to Biratnagar in the far South-East of Nepal.
 We take a private vehicle drive to Basantapur in the Tehrathum region, where we camp overnight.
 The following day, we begin an awe-inspiringly beautiful 4-day trek to Dobhan through the remote Taplejung region of Eastern Nepal.
 From Dobhan we begin the exhilarating trip, which includes a day relaxing on a remote river beach or an optional one-day trek visiting local villages.
 The Tamur is best tackled between October and November, and February and May.

 Karnali River Rafting